-If you have a very dirty pool, particularly when you open it in the spring, it is likely that the only way to clean it properly will be to vacuum to waste.
-This means using the waste setting on a sand filter multiport valve in conjunction with your pool vac.
+If you have a very dirty pool, particularly when you open it in the spring, it is likely that the only way to clean it properly will be to vacuum the pool to waste.
+This means using the waste setting on a sand filter multiport valve in conjunction with your pool vacuum.

-If you try to vacuum a very dirty pool using the more usual Filter setting then it is likely that the filter will become clogged and may even start to allow dust particles and other debris through which will then end up back in the pool.
+If you try to vacuum a very dirty pool using the more usual Filter setting then it is likely that the pool filter will become clogged which then may start to allow dust particles and other debris to pass through which will then end up back in the pool.

-Step by step guide – vacuum a pool to waste
+Step by step guide – How to vacuum pool to waste

-So to compensate for that it is a good idea to run a hose into the pool for a while before you start to vacuum to raise the water level.
+So to compensate for that it is a good idea to run a garden hose into the pool for a while before you start to vacuum to raise the level of the water.
 It is also prudent to leave the hose running while you vacuum too.

 Now switch the pool pump back on.

-Start to vacuum the pool as normal however the water level will start to go down rapidly so you really need to work quickly when vacuuming to waste but not so quickly that you disturb the dirt too much.
+Begin vacuuming the pool as normal however the water level will start to go down rapidly so you really need to work quickly when vacuuming to waste but not so quickly that you disturb the dirt too much.

-Turn on your hose, or let it keep running if you have left it doing this while you vacuum to waste like I do.
+Turn on your garden hose, or let it keep running if you have left it doing this while you vacuum to waste as I do.
 Let it run until it reaches its normal level.

-I also have an automatic top-up facility which keeps the pool at the correct lever, and you my have too, but it is much quicker to supplement this with a garden hose too.
+I also have an automatic top-up facility that keeps the pool at the correct lever, and you may have too, but it is much quicker to supplement this with a garden hose.

-So you just need to remove the vacuum and hose from the pool, clear up and put the pump back on after putting the multiport valve back into the Filter position.
+So you just need to remove the vacuum head and vacuum hose from the pool, clear up and put the pump back on after putting the multiport valve back into the Filter position.
 Don’t forget to roll up your backwash hose too.

 I normally check the chemical levels at this stage and add anything necessary to bring the levels to the correct reading.